AmiruthaVallii/climate-monitor/README.md

 ## extract-present/extract.py
 A file which creates a lambda handler which performs a get request for current weather data, for a given location, to an OpenMeteo api.
 It then inserts this data into the databases's weather_readings table.
 ## extract-present/orchestrator/orchestrator_lambda.py
 A file which creates a lambda handler which invokes the current air quality and current weather data lambda functions for every location present in the rds.
-This lambda is the core part of the etl which ensures the dashboard has the latest climate and air quality data
+This lambda is the core part of the ETL which ensures the dashboard has the latest climate and air quality data
 ## extract-present-air-quality/extract.py
 A file which creates a lambda handler which performs a get request for current air quality data, for a given location, to an OpenWeather api.
 It then inserts this data into the databases's air_quality_readings table.
 ## live-flood-monitoring-etl/fetch_live_flood_warnings.py